-Ok, sure, the Monterey of Big Little Lies is full of dark deeds, from manslaughter to community theater sabotage.
-But the gorgeous seaside peninsula itself is basically the show’s secret supporting character, and oh, how dreamy it is.
+Okay, sure, the Monterey of Big Little Lies is full of dark deeds, from manslaughter to community theater sabotage.
+But the gorgeous seaside peninsula itself is basically the show’s secret supporting character, and, oh, how dreamy it is.
 If you’re already missing the series as much as we are, you might be fantasy-planning a romantic escape to Monterey, and we are so pro this.

-There are tons of gorgeous spots, stunning vistas, and charming B&Bs in the Monterey area, but here’s a list of sites that are unmissable for the BLL superfan!
+There are tons of gorgeous spots, stunning vistas, and charming B&Bs in Monterey, but here’s a list of unmissable sites for the BLL superfan.

 Thoughtful mom Jane takes little Ziggy here for a breather between bullying accusations, and what a gorgeous place it is.
-You too, can feel stress melt away by standing in front of the Open Sea exhibit, with its 90-ft long tank displaying hammerheads, sea turtles, and hypnotic schools of fish.
+You, too, can feel stress melt away by standing in front of the Open Sea exhibit, with its 90-foot long tank displaying hammerheads, sea turtles, and hypnotic schools of fish.

 3Garrapata State Park

 Jane’s running scenes actually took place pretty far from Monterey in Garrapata State Park, but for a closer option with the same stunning scenery, check out the Asilomar Dunes.